 The fund is invested in around 9,000 companies all around the world.
-The largest geographical exposure is to North America and Europe, followed by developed markets in Asia and Oceania and emerging markets.
+The largest geographical exposure is to Asia and North America , followed by developed markets in Europe and Oceania and emerging markets.

 Investments are limited to companies listed on regulated exchanges and companies where the board has expressed an intention to apply for listing on an exchange.
 The fund may hold no more than 10 percent of the shares in a listed company.

 Investments are spread across a variety of sectors, with exposure based on each sector’s market capitalisation.